Setting up tokens

 Empty gating tokens tab

-Click the “Add new token” button to get started, and add your token details.
-After successfully adding the token details you will get redirected to the panel below:
+After successfully adding the token details you will get redirected to token settings panel:

 Token details tab